 My name is Simon Short.
 I joined the Royal Navy at the age of 18 as a Weapon Engineer Officer; I served for 15 years whilst also completing my Engineering Degree and a Masters in Electronic Communications.
 On leaving the Navy I joined Vodafone where I spent 7 years leading many Programmes, including the launch of 3G in the UK.
 I then moved to Capgemini as CTO for the UK business, then to Salesforce, where I ran the Customer Success function globally.
 I am now the COO of Advanced.
-I live in Newbury and have 2 daughters who have both just graduated from University.
+I live in Berkshire and have 2 daughters who have both just graduated from University.

 David and I joined the Royal Navy together and became close friends.
 We’ve shared many experiences together and our families are closely connected.
 David’s diagnosis was a huge shock, but his passion and drive to make a difference for others was incredibly inspirational, and very much a mark of the man he was.
 We shaped the concept of Astriid together and it’s hugely important to me that I do everything I can to ensure this incredible legacy lives on and delivers the life-changing support for others that David envisioned.

 For me, I think the biggest barrier is simply awareness.
 Everyone in business is always busy and time-conscious, and it’s easy to simply use only the well-established and usual channels for recruitment.
 In Astriid, we have to work to make this opportunity to recruit people with long-term illness part of normal processes, and raise the opportunity in the everyday consciousness of all of those that recruit people.